donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 It forms two alternating geometric series, but solving the infinite series is not used in the payback method.

-The actual torques that causes the angualr accelerations are calculated by solving a linear algebra.
+The actual torques that cause the angular accelerations are calculated by solving a linear algebra.

 #### 5. Solving Torque by Use of Linear Algebra